Cgabriel65/cinephile/pull_request_template.md

 - [ ] Test

 ## How Has This Been Tested?
-Describe how you verified your changes, e.g., ran locally, Docker, or CI pipeline.

 - [ ] Ran `ng serve` locally
 - [ ] Ran `docker compose up --build`